Connect with a certified trainer for free

 What causes Stinger?

-A common injury to the brachial plexus occurs when the head is forcefully pushed downward and sideways.
-This force can pinch the brachial plexus, causing the injury.
-This often happens due to a fall or collision between players on the field.
-Football players are particularly at risk.
-It’s estimated that half of all college football players have had this injury.
+A stinger usually occurs when the head is forcefully pushed downward and sideways, pinching the nerves in the brachial plexus.
+This often happens during a fall or collision on the field.
+Football players are particularly at risk, with studies suggesting that nearly half of all college football players have experienced this injury.

 Symptoms